 When the unit is ordered as a "WH" configuration the only application available to it is direct DHW with single or multiple heaters (Maximum 4 heaters).
 The tank temperature is controlled by the System sensor (S3).
-The Boiler Pump (P1) runs during any call for heat.
+The integral Boiler Pumps (P1) run during any call for heat.
 The System Pump (P2) output is active whenever the system is enabled.
-The Boiler Pump is delayed "off" after the Tank Target temperature is achieved and as user defined in the ADJUST menu.
+The Boiler Pumps are delayed "off" after the Tank Target temperature is achieved and as user defined in the ADJUST menu.